The city of the Popes

 It is said that Rome was built by Romulus on April 21, 753 BC; it had for 244 years a system with monarchical rulers of Latin origin, Sabine and Etruscan.
 Tradition said it had seven kings of Rome: Romulus, Numa Pompilius, Tullio Ostilio, Anco Marzio, the elder Tarquin, Servius Tullius, and Tarquin the Proud.

 History teaches that an oligarchic republic was already in 509 BC with struggles between patricians and plebeians, and wars to the detriment of the Italic population, Etruscans, Latins, Volscians, Equi, Galli, Osco, Samnites and the Greek colony of Taranto allied with Pyrrhus, King of Epirus who allowed the subjugation of the Italian peninsula until to Ancient Greece.
-The third and second century BC were marked by several Roman conquests in the Mediterranean and the Orient.
-In the mid-second century and in the first century BC instead, there were significant rebellions, civil wars and dictatorships.
+In the third and second century, BC was marked by several Roman conquests in the Mediterranean and the Orient.
+In the mid-second century and in the first century BC instead, there were significant rebellions, civil wars, and dictatorships.

 The first centuries of the empire were ruled by emperors Augustus and other members of the Julio-Claudian dynasty that provided the construction of the Colosseum and the Antonini, where there was the propagation of the Christian religion of Jesus Christ.